MatthewHiggins2017/BIO726P/docs/practicals/pt-3-prediction.md

 *Genevalidator*'s visual output can be handy when looking at a few genes.
 But the tool also provides tab-delimited output, useful when working in the command-line or running the software on whole proteomes.
 This can help the analysis:

-  * in situations when you can choose between multiple gene sets.
+  * In situations when you can choose between multiple gene sets.
-  * to identify which gene predictions are likely correct, and which predictions need might require further inspection and potentially be manually fixed.
+  * To identify which gene predictions are likely correct, and which predictions need might require further inspection and potentially be manually fixed.

 ------------------------